-SVUK’s mission is to document stories of childhood, displacement, migration, exile, and resettlement and to bring to life the vibrant Jewish communities left behind, the journeys of migration and the rich culture and tradition of Sephardi/Mizrahi Jews.
+Our mission at Sephardi Voices UK is to document stories of childhood, displacement, migration, exile, and resettlement and to bring to life the vibrant Jewish communities left behind, the journeys of migration and the rich culture and tradition of Sephardi and Mizrachi Jews.

-The work of SVUK enables families and communities to connect with their past and celebrate their heritage, and for researchers and the general public to have a unique window into the lives of Jewish communities which no longer exist from countries such as Iraq, Egypt, Sudan, Libya, Syria, and Algeria.
+The work of Sephardi Voices UK enables families and communities to connect with their past and celebrate their heritage, and for researchers and the general public to have a unique window into the lives of Jewish communities which no longer exist from countries such as Iraq, Egypt, Libya, Morocco, and Algeria.

-In the last two decades there has been a huge increase in the number of testimony/oral history projects which have put individuals’ experiences into the wider public realm and have thus re-defined our understanding of major historical events in the twentieth century.
+In the last two decades there has been a huge increase in the number of testimony, or oral history, projects which have put individuals’ experiences into the wider public realm and have thus re-defined our understanding of major historical events in the twentieth century.

 Please support our urgent work and help Sephardi Voices UK to preserve the precious Sephardi and Mizrahi heritage and transform Jewish memory and historiography.
 Thank you!